 HUD authorizes the PHA to deny assistance based on the family's previous behavior in assisted housing.

-Per the alternative requirements listed in the Federal Register notice dated December 29, 2014, PHAs are no longer permitted to deny assistance to a family because the family previously failed to meet its obligations under the Family Self-Sufficiency (FSS) program [FR Notice 12/29/14].
+PHAs are not permitted to deny assistance to a family because the family previously failed to meet its obligations under the Family Self-Sufficiency (FSS) program [24 CFR 984.101(d)].

-The PHA will deny assistance to an applicant family if:
+The HCHA will deny assistance to an applicant family if:

-The family does not provide information that the PHA or HUD determines is necessary in the administration of the program.
+The family does not provide information that the HCHA or HUD determines is necessary in the administration of the program.

-The family does not provide complete and true information to the PHA.
+The family does not provide complete and true information to the HCHA.

-Any family member has been evicted from federally-assisted housing in the last five years.
+Any family member has been evicted from federally assisted housing in the last three years.